scikit-hep/awkward/CONTRIBUTING.md

 ### Automated tests

 As stated above, we use [pytest](https://docs.pytest.org/) to verify the correctness of the code, and GitHub will reject a pull request if either pre-commit or pytest fails (red "X").
-All tests must pass for a pull request to be accepted, though if a pull request doesn't modify code, some of the tests won't run (that's okay).
+All tests must pass for a pull request to be accepted.

+Note that if a pull request doesn't modify code, only the documentation tests will run.
+That's okay: documentation-only pull requests only need the documentation tests to pass.

 ### Testing practices

 Unless you're refactoring code, such that your changes are fully tested by the existing test suite, new code should be accompanied by new tests.
-Our testing suite is organized by GitHub issue or pull request number: test file names are
+Our testing suite is organized by GitHub issue or pull request number: that is, test file names are

 ```
 tests/test_XXXX-yyyy.py